Step Up to the Microphone

 - The Newsboys.
 When John James left, their drummer Pete Furler took his place as lead singer.
 The first album with Pete on lead vocals was, appropriately enough, titled Step Up to the Microphone.
 Now Furler has left and been replaced by Michael Tait.
 Phil Joel has several "Songs in the Limelight" - a few of the band's hits such as "Woo Hoo" and "Entertaining Angels", as well as lesser-known tracks like "Breathe (Benediction)".
 Many American fans probably didn't know this ,as it was difficult to tell Joel's New Zealand accent apart from the Aussie accents of John James and Peter Furler (who themselves sounded quite like each other).

 - Steven Page and Ed Robertson shared lead vocal duties in the Barenaked Ladies until Page left, but every other band member has had sung lead at one point or another - Andy Creeggan on a couple tracks from Maybe You Should Drive, Jim Creeggan on a few songs as far back as Born on a Pirate Ship, Kevin Hearn on "Hidden Sun" from Maroon, and even Tyler Stewart on "Allergies" (making Snacktime! the only album in which all 5 members get a lead vocal).
 The practice continues now that Robertson is the de facto lead singer.
+In addition, vocal duties for Page's old songs have been divided among the remaining members of the band.

 - The Kentucky Headhunters have taken both versions of this trope: